SweetBubbleTea/instagram-query/README.md

 # Instagram Query
 Designed using Juypter Notebook in order to filter and query different users based on the schools they are currently enrolled into.
-Allows for the user to insert a .csv file that contains name, biography, username, and followers count data resepctively.
+Allows for the user to insert a .csv file that contains name, biography, username, and followers count data respectively.

 ## Usage
 Replace and insert your own .csv file.
 Take note that python doesn't recongize backwards slash.